Quadriffis/immortal-millionaire/3 - phenotype - weight.md

 Either go with a betting pool, or use a service like Stickk[^stickk] to set up a donation to a charity you hate.
 Do not choose a charity you like, Stickk is a deterrent for you, it must hurt you to lose.
 At Stickk you will choose a good (but stern) friend who will decide whether you stuck to your goals.

-[^crispr]: This might not be true in 50 years due to genetic engineering techniques like Crisr.
 [^calories]: Or more specifically kilocalories (kCal).
 [^starvation-diabetics]: Fun fact.
 People who grew up hungry have higher risk of diabetes because their body responded by increasing food cravings.
 It't not magic, it's science.
 [^stickk]: stickk.com is a free service that will donate your money to a charity you hate if you don't commit to your goals.